 Distributed generation typically supplies some, or in some cases all, of the electricity demand at the place it is installed, with excess electricity exported to the grid.
-In 2015, electricity generation in Victoria from small-scale solar (PV) was estimated to be 1,043,000 megawatt hours (MWh),6 with a further 188 MWh7 from small-scale wind power.
+In 2015, electricity generation in Victoria from small-scale solar PV was estimated to be 1,043,000 megawatt hours (MWh),6 with a further 188 MWh7 from small-scale wind power.

 4 Small scale distributed generation refers to systems with a capacity of less than 100 kilowatts (kW).
-The data are Commission estimates based on Victorian data for eligible small-scale solar PV, wind and hydro under the Small-scale Renewable Energy Scheme from the Clean Energy Regulator (CER) 2016, Postcode data for small-scale installations, March, and additional data provided by Victorian DNSPs for the purposes of this inquiry.
+The data are Commission estimates based on Victorian data for eligible small-scale solar PV, wind and hydro under the Small-scale Renewable Energy Scheme from the Clean Energy Regulator 2016, Postcode data for small-scale installations, March, and additional data provided by Victorian distribution network service providers (DNSPs) for the purposes of this inquiry.

-5 The Commission's estimate based on existing in service scheduled, semi-scheduled and non-scheduled generation nameplate capacity in Victoria from AEMO data, and data from the Clean Energy Regulator 2016 and Victorian DNSPs for small-scale systems.
+5 The Commission's estimate based on existing in service scheduled, semi-scheduled and non-scheduled generation nameplate capacity in Victoria from Australian Energy Market Operator (AEMO) data, and data from the Clean Energy Regulator 2016 and Victorian DNSPs for small-scale systems.